-The economy may have rebounded — although you may have missed it — but it’s been replaced by a corporate world in which constant downsizing and “reorganizations” are the rule, not the exception.
+The economy may have rebounded—although you may have missed it—but it’s been replaced by a corporate world in which constant downsizing and “reorganizations” are the rule, not the exception.
 Today, if you haven’t been let go at one point, you’re an outlier.
-But that doesn’t mean you have to adopt a fatalistic view of your career — that’ll be fatal to your motivation and have an obvious effect on your performance.
+But that doesn’t mean you have to adopt a fatalistic view of your career—that’ll be fatal to your motivation and have an obvious effect on your performance.
 You do have a serious element of control.
 Here are four expert tips on how to ensure job security in an era that’s anything but secure.
+For more corporate wisdom, check out these 40 Best Ways to Jumpstart Your Career.

 Stop trying to fit in